The clarinet, with its soothingly beautiful tone, is one of the principal instruments in the band.

 - You can create fun duets, trios, quartets and bigger groups with other clarinetists and woodwind players.

+We serve both Memphis and Nashville, as well as surrounding areas.
 More questions about the clarinet?
 Contact Amro's clarinet experts here.